 Quality & Accreditation at Bristol Genetics Laboratory

-Bristol Genetics Laboratory (BGL) is committed to providing a service of the highest quality, and evaluation and continual quality improvement of all aspects of the laboratory’s service.
+Bristol Genetics Laboratory (BGL) is committed to providing a service of the highest quality, in conjunction with continual evaluation and quality improvement of all aspects of the laboratory’s service.

 The Bristol Genetics Laboratory has adopted the Quality Policy of North Bristol NHS Trust’s Pathology Sciences which can be found at: https://www.nbt.nhs.uk/severn-pathology/quality/quality-policy